 As an entity operating in the twenty first century, it is imperative that the Council demonstrate best practice corporate governance behaviour.
 In time, sustainability and governance will be managed as a single holistic approach to the management of an organisation.
-Gwydir Shire recognises this trend and is striving to give the most accurate reporting possible within it's Integrated Planning and Reporting requirements.
+Gwydir Shire recognises this trend and is in the process of implementing the Department's Integrated Planning and Reporting requirements.
+Transport of agricultural produce and goods to markets and people to work, school and recreation is vital to continued community growth and development.
+The transport network servicing the community is ageing and services are in decline resulting in loss of all-weather access on many unsealed roads, detours around about 20 bridges with load limits and increasing maintenance costs.